a7med3yad/a7med3yad/README.md

 **`Data Scientist | Competitive Programmer`**

 Hello, I'm Ahmed.
 By day, I unravel the mysteries of data, turning raw datasets into powerful insights and innovative algorithms.
-By night, I transform into a competitive coding ninja, deftly solving complex problems and mastering challenging algorithms.
+By night, I transform into a competitive coding ninja, deftly solving [...]

 ---